DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 ## Our approach ML-FFT

 Based on the article and abundant bibliography, we asked a few questions:
-- Is the phase importnat
+- Is the phase important ?
-- Can we work with short FFT
+- Can we work with short FFT ?
-- Can we average spectrums over DNA sequences full length
+- Can we average spectrums over DNA sequences full length ?
-- Can we directly feed FFT to Machine Learing algorithms
+- Can we directly feed the FFT spectrum to Machine Learning classifiation algorithms ?

 In the initial implementation ML-FFT we achieved 100% accuracy with the vertebrate dataset: biurds-fish-mammals by:
 - selecting the first NFFT=1024 points of each sequence,